jeeva-network/Mark-Automation-System/README.md

 The total mark statements including the CIA and EOS marks are taken to the validation process based on the schema for each course.

-This project has been developed using PYTHON 3, TKINTER, and the current version of the Microsoft SQL database.
+This project has been developed using PYTHON 3, TKINTER, and the current version of the SQLite database.

 ## Documentation